Texas Child Dies In Measles Outbreak, First US Fatality In Years - UrduPoint

 Texas Child Dies In Measles Outbreak, First US Fatality In Years

-The death comes amid declining immunization rates nationwide, with the latest cases concentrated in a Mennonite religious community that historically has shown vaccine hesitancy.
+The death comes as immunization rates decline nationwide, with the latest cases concentrated in a Mennonite religious community that has historically shown vaccine hesitancy.

-It comes at a delicate moment for US public health as Kennedy, who has long spread falsehoods about the measles, mumps, and rubella (MMR) vaccine, begins his tenure as health secretary.
+It arrives at a delicate moment for US public health as Kennedy, who has long spread falsehoods about the measles, mumps, and rubella (MMR) vaccine, begins his tenure leading the Department of Health and Human Services.

-A statement from Lubbock city confirmed that the child passed away "within the last 24 hours."

-Since the start of the year, more than 130 measles cases have been reported in west Texas and neighboring New Mexico, the vast majority in unvaccinated children.
+This year more than 130 measles cases already have been reported in west Texas and neighboring New Mexico, the vast majority in unvaccinated children.

-Eighteen have been hospitalized in Texas, and health officials warn the outbreak is likely to grow.
+Around 20 have been hospitalized in Texas, and officials warn the outbreak is likely to grow.

 He also stated the death toll as two -- but neither the Texas nor New Mexico health departments said they knew of any additional fatality.